craigtrim/fast-sentence-segment/README.md

 ## Why This Library?

 1. **Keep it local**: LLM API calls cost money and send your data to third parties.
 Run sentence segmentation entirely on your machine.
 2. **spaCy perfected**: spaCy is a great local model, but it makes mistakes.
-We've surgically fixed its edge cases so you don't have to.
+This library fixes most of spaCy's shortcomings.

 ## Features